zarino/zarino.co.uk/posts/2014-08-03-storefront-in-every-pocket.md

 ![Jeff Bezos holding up an Amazon Fire Phone](/media/jeff-bezos-amazon-fire-phone.jpg)

 Perhaps the most gimmicky is “Dynamic Perspective.”
-If you’ve seen a Nintendo 3DS, you’ll recognise the trick: use head tracking to fake a parallax perspective effect on a 2D screen, so for one viewer at a time, items on the screen looks like they’re three dimensional.
+If you’ve seen a Nintendo 3DS, you’ll recognise the trick: use head tracking to fake a parallax perspective effect on a 2D screen, so for one viewer at a time, items on the screen look like they’re three dimensional.
 The Fire Phone uses four ‘cameras’ on its front to do the tracking, and the marketing video is full of ridiculous clips of people twisting and turning their phones to ‘peek’ round buildings in a mapping app or oggle the back-side of the icons in their launcher.

 Dynamic Perspective is enabled in a handful of apps, and mostly to a superficial degree.
 In the worst cases, useful information is hidden behind on-screen elements, when it could just as easily be made visible in the first place.
 The same problem appears elsewhere on the Fire Phone, where mystery-meat gestures are required to open secondary panels hidden to the left and right of the screen.